tldr-pages/tldr/pages/common/qc.md

 # qc

-> CLI snippet manager to execute command snippets stored in notes in [QOwnNotes](https://www.qownnotes.org/).
+> CLI snippet manager to execute command snippets stored in notes in QOwnNotes.
 > More information: <https://www.qownnotes.org/getting-started/command-line-snippet-manager.html>.

 - Configure the snippet manager, e.g. to set the security token from QOwnNotes:

 `qc configure`

-- Search for snippets stored in your `Commands.md`:
+- Search and print command snippets stored in the `Commands.md` note and all notes tagged with `commands`:

 `qc search`